 Child Custody Considerations in a Military Divorce

 Divorce involving children is almost always difficult, but the issues can become more complex when one parent is a servicemember in the United States military.
 For a servicemember who has custody or visitation rights to their child, it is critical that a detailed and comprehensive parenting plan is created that specifically addresses your unique family situation.
 At the law office of Blair H. Chan, III in Tampa, our office can help you navigate all issues involving child custody in a military divorce to help you avoid disruptions or stress for you and your child.
-Call the office or contact us today to schedule a free consultation of your case.
+Call the office or contact us today to schedule an initial consultation of your case.

 Child Custody and Military Relocation